Wellington Mara: Honors

+In total, Wellington Mara spent 81 seasons as a member of the Giants organization.

 Death

 Mara died of lymphoma at his home in October 2005 at age 89.
 After his Friday funeral at Saint Patrick's Cathedral in Midtown Manhattan, he was interred at Gate of Heaven Cemetery in Hawthorne.
 He was survived by his wife Ann (1929–2015), eleven children, and 42 grandchildren.

 Two days after his funeral, his team honored him by shutting out the Washington Redskins, the team he always viewed as the Giants' biggest (and oldest) rival, 36–0 on October 30 at Giants Stadium.
 The 80,000 fans in attendance gave his mention a standing ovation.